 As an employee of New York State, a SUNY University Police Officer is eligible for many benefits.
 These benefits include:

 The State University of New York is an equal opportunity Affirmative Action employer.
-Women and under represented (African, Asian, Hispanic and Native Americans) persons are encouraged to apply for entrance examinations.
+Women and underrepresented (African, Asian, Hispanic, and Native Americans) persons are encouraged to apply for entrance examinations.

 Further information regarding careers with the University Police can be obtained by contacting your nearest SUNY University Police Department or the Office of University Police, Central Administration, SUNY Plaza, Albany, NY 12246

-Dates and applications for entrance examinations can be obtained from the above or from your nearest New York State Employment Office.
+Dates and applications for entrance examinations can be obtained from the above or nearest New York State Employment Office.
 Particular questions regarding your qualifications for the examination can also be directed to the New York State Department of Civil Service, Staffing Services, Building 1, State Campus, Albany, NY 12239.

-Excerpted from the pamphlet "Pursue a Career as a State University of New York University Police Officer"
+Excerpted from the pamphlet "Pursue a Career as a State University of New York University Police Officer."